red/red/red-system/library/zlib/README.md

 *   **MacOSX**

     Help needed to check the right library name, and test.
+Contact me at be.red@free.fr

 Running the Red/System zlib examples
 ------------------------

-1. This binding is provided with two examples.
+1. This binding is provided with two examples for in-memory (compress) and on-disk compression (gzip).

 1. From the REBOL console type :